akashsonowal/gpu-programming/README.md

 Device Memory: Grid scope.....available to all threads in all blocks......cudaMalloc is dynamic memory allocation......for static memory allocation use __device__ int sum = 0; This memory is slow.

 Constant and Texture Memory: __constant__ .
 It is fast provided all threads read from same location.
 Texture memory is more optimised for access (mostly used in game graphics).
+Constant memory is cached. so it is slightly faster.

 Shared Memory: only within a thread block.
 It is very fast. <<<block, thread, share_mem>>>

 in the kernel func: extern __shared__ int dcopy[];

 dcopy[i * 2] = d[i * 2];

+All the above memory is defined before kernel call

+Register and Local Memory: per thread

+for array use localmemory....abstraction but stored in global memory and inaccessible to others....that's why it slow than registers.
+Regsisters can only store single values.